genesys/modkit-loader/docs/content/playground/amd.md

 });
 ```

-This extra file is just there to show how to the use define in amd.js file
+This extra file is just there to show how to the use define in amd.js file.